 Although a DUI conviction can lead to serious consequences, being convicted of DUI with serious bodily injury – a third-degree felony in Florida – could lead to even harsher penalties.
 It is imperative to hire an experienced lawyer to protect your rights and future.

-If you have been accused of DUI with serious bodily injury in Jacksonville, Monroe & King, P.A. is ready to fight for the best possible outcome in your case.
+If you have been accused of DUI with serious bodily injury in Florida, Monroe & King, P.A. is ready to fight for the best possible outcome in your case.
 As former prosecutors, our DUI attorneys have a thorough understanding of both sides of the courtroom and will work to build an effective defense strategy to either get your charges or penalties reduced or your case dismissed altogether.

 According to state law, a person commits the crime of DUI with serious bodily injury if he or she operates or has “actual physical control” of a vehicle, is under the influence of alcohol or drugs, and causes or contributes to the injury of another.
 Actual physical control means having the ability to operate a motor vehicle (e.g. sitting in the driver’s seat with the keys in the ignition).